For divided and threatened Druze, what role in peaceful Syrian future?

 For his part, President Ahmed al-Sharaa appears to be holding out an olive branch.
 “Syria’s Druze are not pawns,” he stressed in a recent interview with the Los Angeles-based Jewish Journal.
 “They are citizens, deeply rooted, historically loyal and deserving of every protection under the law.
 Their safety is non-negotiable.”

-Some Druze fear that outside forces, such as supporters of former President al-Assad, Russia, and perhaps Israel, are stoking divisions within their community.
+Some Druze fear that outside forces, such as supporters of former President Assad, Russia, and perhaps Israel, are stoking divisions within their community.

-“What we as Druze are doing now is not in our interests nor in the interests of Syria, they are the interests of outside powers,” charges Hassan, who works for an international organization and does not want to give his full name.
+“What we as Druze are doing now is not in our interests nor in the interests of Syria; they are the interests of outside powers,” charges Hassan, who works for an international organization and does not want to give his full name.
 “We must put our religious affiliations aside and move the country forward.”

 Yet Omar, a university student who, like many, recently dropped out of class and returned to Suwayda after being threatened for his Druze faith, says that the promised safety has not materialized.
 If it had, he says, there wouldn’t be demands for international protection.